×

 Commercial Transcreation and Messaging

 Transcreation’s heart is all about the retention of the message when the text is changed for new audiences.
-But no message exists in a vacuum, that is to say that a message’s effectiveness is dependent on the medium it is presented through.
-As Media philosopher Marshall McLuhan once said “The medium is the message”.
+But no message exists in a vacuum, a message’s effectiveness is dependent on the medium it is presented through.

 Likewise, Red Bull’s Chinese can has had its logo and colour palette adapted for Chinese markets; gold rather than the traditional silver; to match the fact that Chinese culture view gold and red as lucky.
 This has helped the massive energy drink giant keep up with the market’s growth.